haicanberra/Chaos-Attractors-Visualization/README.md

 # Chaos Strange Attractors Visualization

 ## About
-A visualization tool written in Python using Pygame and NumPy for visualizing Strange Attractors in Chaos Theory.
+A visualization tool written in Python using Pygame and NumPy modules for visualizing Strange Attractors in Chaos Theory.

 ## Packages
 Pygame, NumPy.